nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 :exclamation: When adding multiple items, any error will invalidate the entire input.
 No items will be added.
 </span>

-This is done so as to ensure no incorrect items are added into Fridget accidentally.
-In the case of error, you can copy the previous input, fix the errors, and run the command again.
+This is done to ensure no incorrect items are added into Fridget accidentally.
+In your input is wrong, you can copy the previous input, fix the errors, and run the command again.

 <hr/>